 Outcome: (deliverables, delivery duties, milestones to meet) Staff would like to bring forward Spokane's Community Empowerment Zone Strategic Plan and new Boundary for Council adoption, as soon as possible.
 Or, staff can brief the final plan at a later date Please advise. participate on the review com ED committee appointed Council Members Fagan and Stratton to nmittee and to assist in updating the existing CEZ plan and boundary.
-State to recognize its five-year Community Development Department embarked upon an application to Community Empowerment Zone Plan and allow the city to offer the nent Zone incentives allowed by 43.31C RCW. incentive (GSI offers and track State for the plan and reports annually to the State on the use of the state incentive to the new private sector industrial development GSI promote the incentive to eligible employers.
-In late 2015, after the establishment of the Planning Economic Development Strategy and the Planning Economic Development (ED) Team implementing the strategy, it became evident that the responsibility of the Plan and reporting to the State should reside with the ED team lead. the ED Team solely met the St ith CHHS to meet the State's 2015 reporting requirement and in 2017, cate's 2016 reporting requirements.
+State to recognize its five-year Community Development Department embarked upon an application to Community Empowerment Zone Plan and allow the city to offer the nent Zone incentives allowed by 43.31C RCW. incentive (GSI offers and track State for the plan and reports annually to the State on the use of the state incentive to the new private sector industrial development SSI promote the incentive to eligible employers.
+Economic Development (ED) 1 nment of the Planning Economic Development Strategy and the Planning Feam implementing the strategy, it became evident that the responsibility state should reside with the ED team lead. the ED Team solely met the St ith CHHS to meet the State's 2015 reporting requirement and in 2017, rate's 2016 reporting requirements.
 Note that in 2016 there were no e of the incentive, which remained true in 2017. ns, the review committee got familiar with the required components of came to agreement on the update charter. supported manufacturing job boundary changes they have general commercial propertie the team became familiar with the eligible areas of town that also creation.
 They made recommendations for investigation.
 The landed on a includes all our eligible industrial properties, many ses, where some small/light manufacturing can locate in, and also income eligible workforce population.
-2018 identifying portions of p iligently worked throughout most of the remaining 2017 and early lans they represented, or reviewed that should be incorporated in to as had to identify needs and financial solutions for the community In 2018, staff began pulling all those portions of existing community plans together into the current draft CEZ plan and adding in the new Federally designated and qualified Opportunity Zones.
-A draft (final editing needs to occur) is attached as well as the boundary map.
-We hope you will be comfortable having us bring a final plan forward for adoptions in April rather than waiting until May or June.
-Next Steps: Convert Draft to Final Plan are Council Adoption of Plan and
+2018 identifying portions of p iligently worked throughout most of the remaining 2017 and early lans they represented, or reviewed that should be incorporated in to as had to identify needs and financial solutions for the community Il those portions of existing community plans together into the current the new Federally designated and qualified Opportunity Zones. occur) is attached as well as the boundary map.
+We hope you will be a final plan forward for adoptions in April rather than waiting until May Next Steps: Convert Draft to Final Plan ar Council Adoption of Plan and